-a.
-Perform a preliminary evaluation to determine distance refraction and near add requirements.

-b.
-Determine patient's spherical equivalent refractive error corrected to the corneal plane.

-c.
-For each eye, select a lens of the power closest to the patient's spherical equivalent distance Rx.

-d.
-Select the appropriate ADD.

-Bausch & Lomb SofLens® Multi-Focal Low ADD: +0.75 to +1.50D. - Bausch & Lomb SofLens® Multi-Focal High ADD: +1.75 to +2.50D. e.
-Measure binocular near and distance VA.
+- Perform a preliminary evaluation to determine distance refraction and near add requirements. - b.
+Determine patient's spherical equivalent refractive error corrected to the corneal plane. - c.
+For each eye, select a lens of the power closest to the patient's spherical equivalent distance $\mathsf{R}x.$ - d.
+Select the appropriate ADD. - Bausch + Lomb SofLens® Multi-Focal Low ADD: +0.75 to +1.50D. - Bausch + Lomb SofLens® Multi-Focal (polymacon) High ADD: +1.75 to +2.50D. - e.
+Measure binocular near and distance VA. - f.

-f.
 Make adjustments in power as necessary.
 The use of hand held trial lenses will simplify fitting and minimize lens changes.
-To improve near vision, add plus in +0.25D increments to both eyes.
+To improve near vision, add plus in 0-25D increments to both yess.
 If distance vision becomes unacceptable with this change, add plus to the non-dominant eye only.
-Measure near, then distance VA binocularly then monocularly.
+Measure near, then distance VA binocularly the monocularly.
 To improve distance vision, add minus in -0.25D increments in both eyes.
 If near vision becomes unacceptable with this change, add minus to the dominant eye only.
-Measure distance, then near VA, binocularly then monocularly.
+Measure distance, then near VAb inocularly the monocularly. - g.

-- g.
 Make final lens changes and confirm acuity.
-Attempt to minimize any resultant binocular imbalance.
-Demonstrate vision:

-- under normal conditions

-- at near in any position of gaze

-- in decreased illumination

-- at intermediate distances
+Attempt to minimize any resultant binocular imbalance. - Demonstrate vision: - under normal conditions - at near in any position of gaze - in decreased illumination at intermediate distances